Market Failure: Green Energy, Capitalism, and the Path We’re Not Taking

 The #Fediverse is native to anti-common-sense governance

 These failures underscore the need for governance models that resist centralization and co-option.
 The DIY, bottom-up approach is a powerful counter to these trends. #OGB and #DIY as tools for resistance and grassroots empowerment.
-Why #OGB Matters, the path aligns with the fediverse’s ethos by emphasizing non-elitism, democracy, and simplicity.
-By prioritizing KISS (Keep It Simple, Stupid) principles, it remains accessible and adaptable, ensuring that governance grows organically rather than being imposed.
+Why #OGB Matters, the path aligns with the Fediverse’s ethos, emphasizing non-elitism, democracy, and simplicity.
+By prioritizing KISS (Keep It Simple, Stupid) paths, it is accessible and adaptable, governance that grows organically rather than being imposed.

-The #Fediverse is native to anti-common-sense governance, centralized platforms like Facebook and Twitter impose governance that aligns with corporate agendas, prioritizing profit over social good.
-Decentralized networks like the Fediverse allow for experimentation with governance paths that are participatory and community-driven.
+The #Fediverse is native to anti-common-sense governance, centralized platforms like Facebook and Twitter impose governance that aligns with corporate agendas with profit over social good.
+Decentralized networks like the Fediverse allow for experimentation with paths that are participatory and community-driven.

-This is an opening and opportunities for anti-“common sense” tools, reputation networks, build trust through reputation rather than encryption aligns with human-centric approaches.
-This moves away from paranoia-driven models (“trust nobody”) to systems that foster community bonds.
-The Fediverse can be a template, with the decentralized, anarchistic roots of the fediverse providing a sandbox for developing governance models to influence broader #openweb paths.
+This is an opening and opportunities for anti-“common sense” tools, reputation networks, building trust through reputation rather than encryption aligns with human-centric approaches.
+This cleanly moves away from paranoia-driven models (“trust nobody”) to systems that foster community bonds.
+The Fediverse is a template, with the decentralized, anarchistic roots of the providing a sandbox for developing governance models to influence broader #openweb paths.

-Combating the #deathcult mentality, social collapse and climatechaos, the persistence of policies and behaviours that prioritize short-term gains over long-term survival, is a defining feature of the “deathcult” we keep talking about.
+This is a way to combat the #deathcult mentality, social collapse and #climatechaos, the persistence of behaviours that prioritize short-term gains over long-term survival, is a defining feature of the “deathcult”.
 Examples, governments doubling down on fossil fuels despite clear evidence of climate catastrophe.
 Corporate greenwashing that markets unsustainable practices as solutions.

 In the #OMN and philosophy, simplicity matters, complexity often alienates the very communities that systems aim to empower.
-The OMN’s emphasis on simplicity ensures accessibility, fostering broader participation.
-The , Open Data, Open Code, Open Access, and Open Process form a foundation for transparency and trust, essential for building resilience against co-option.
+The OMN’s ensures accessibility, broader participation.
+The form a foundation for transparency and trust, which are essential for building resilience against co-option.

 Practical applications are reputation paths, tools that prioritize human connections over algorithms, to strengthen communities.
 Human-readable systems avoiding jargon-heavy and technical solutions ensures the governance model remains inclusive.
 Let’s keep this #KISS